How to train artificial intelligence to collect waste paper

 We have all heard about artificial intelligence and its capabilities: news about innovative developments,

-unique features in computers, even moviesenlightens on the advances of this technology.
-However, AI is not such a fantastic tool as the directors bequeath to us, but an effective, human-learnable technology.
+unique features in computers, even moviesenlightens about the achievements of this technology.
+However, AI is not such a fantastic tool as directors bequeath to us, but an effective, human-teachable technology.

 Briefly about AI

-Artificial intelligence is a set of technologies andalgorithms that are able to mimic some of the cognitive functions inherent in humans.
-However, it is important to understand that AI technology is far from the “super brain” with which it is often associated.
-It is still just a technology that has no consciousness, cannot think and reason like a human.
+Artificial intelligence is a range of technologies andalgorithms that are capable of imitating some cognitive functions inherent in humans.
+However, it is important to understand that AI technology is far from the “superbrain” it is often associated with.
+It is still just a technology that does not have consciousness, cannot think and reason like a person.

 These tasks include:

-• Computer vision and object recognition: An algorithm can be shown a photo or video stream from which the program will select data and classify.
+• Computer vision and object recognition: You can show the algorithm a photo or video stream, from which the program will select data and perform a classification.

 • Speech synthesis recognition: algorithms convert speech signals into digital information, which the program also classifies.

-• Working with a variety of information flow, including natural language data: applicable when there is a large database.
+• Working with a stream of various information, including “natural language” data: applicable when you have a large database.

 • Decision Support: Algorithms generate a decision function.